abasotrebla/matteogithub.github.io/_pages/booklet.md

 Dear student, this document is for you.
 I know that attending the lectures may be sometimes hard, sometimes boring and even when it is not, there are several other reasons that make it difficult to go back home and study what you have listened.

-Here you find the most significant concepts that I have discussed during the classes, with a summary and a description of what I think it is more important for you, the *take-home* message.
-At the following link https://matteogithub.github.io/teaching/ you find all the slides (in PDF and md format) and the *.c* file of the scripts included.
+Here you find the most significant concepts that I have discussed during the classes, with a summary and a description of what I think it is more important for you, the *take-home* messages.
+At the following link https://matteogithub.github.io/teaching/ you find all the slides (in PDF and md format) and all the *.c* scripts.

 This is, obviously, an ongoing work and <u>cannot replace a book</u> and can not be enough if you do not spend time *playing* with the code.
 Learning to code is not merely learning the *syntax* of a specific language.
 It means much more.
 Creativity, logical thinking, and determination are extremely important factors in this context.